Anthony Searle

 Inquests & Inquiries

-Anthony regularly deals with numerous difficult issues for his clients, including neglect, corporate manslaughter, serious systemic shortcomings, and complex medical matters.
-He regularly questions senior clinicians and expert witnesses in a wide variety of fields, including psychiatry, cardiology, cardiothoracic surgery, respiratory medicine, intensive care, paediatrics, and emergency medicine.
-A number of Anthony’s cases have been multi-week, Article 2 jury inquests involving prison healthcare.
+Anthony often has to deal with challenging issues for his clients, including potential neglect, corporate manslaughter, serious systemic shortcomings, and complex medical matters.
+He regularly questions senior clinicians and expert witnesses in a wide variety of fields, including psychiatry, cardiology, cardiothoracic surgery, respiratory medicine, intensive care, obstetrics, paediatrics, and emergency medicine.
+A number of Anthony’s cases have been multi-week, Article 2 jury inquests involving healthcare delivered in prisons.
+Anthony has considerable experience in cases involving suicide.

-Anthony’s personable approach allows his clients to understand the inquest process and get their questions answered and their concerns addressed.
+Inquests are difficult for everyone involved, but Anthony’s calm and personable approach reassures his clients.
+He takes the time to ensure that they fully understand the inquest process.
+His priority in all cases is to get the key questions answered and address any concerns.
 Some cases in which Anthony is instructed lead on to clinical negligence proceedings, where his performance at the inquests has often led to favourable settlements or outcomes on behalf of his clients.
+Anthony always considers the bigger picture.

 Cases & works of note

-A number of Anthony’s recent cases are of particular note:
+A number of Anthony’s inquests from the last few years are of particular note:

 • DK (2021): Anthony represented the widow of DK, who died from cardiac tamponade after undergoing complex cardiac surgery.
 After Anthony questioned a consultant cardiothoracic surgeon and a number of other clinicians, the Coroner concluded that there was a failure to adhere to a departmental standard operating procedure, which led to a delay in performing an echocardiogram postoperatively.
 Following Anthony’s submissions, the Coroner found that an earlier echocardiogram would have prevented DK’s death.
 The lay client praised Anthony for his ‘professionalism, understanding and empathy’.